A Deadly Secret: Plot

-They encounter an avalanche that causes them to be trapped in a snowy valley in the Daxue Mountains.
-Xuedao manages to kill three of their pursuers, one of whom is Shui Sheng's father.
-Meanwhile, Xuedao becomes increasingly suspicious of Di Yun's identity and attempts to kill Di Yun when he realises that Di Yun is not really his grand-apprentice.
-Unexpectedly, Xuedao's strike helps Di Yun complete his inner energy cycle; Di Yun turns the tables on Xuedao and kills him.
+The trio encounter an avalanche, causing them to be trapped in a valley in the Daxue Mountains.
+Xuedao kills three of the pursuers, one of whom is Shui Sheng's father.
+After that, he attempts to kill Di Yun when he realises that Di Yun is not really his grand-apprentice.
+Unexpectedly, Xuedao's strike helps Di Yun complete his neigong cycle; Di Yun turns the tables on Xuedao and kills him.
 The last surviving pursuer, Hua Tiegan, reveals his true colours after Xuedao's death and feeds on the dead bodies of his three companions to survive.
 While Di Yun, Shui Sheng and Hua Tiegan remain in the valley to wait for the snow to melt, Shui Sheng sees Di Yun's kindness beneath his seeming misanthropy.
-When the three of them are finally able to leave the valley and meet up with other martial artists, Hua Tiegan accuses Di Yun and Shui Sheng of sexual immorality in front of Shui Sheng's fiancé.
+When they finally exit the valley, Hua Tiegan accuses Di Yun and Shui Sheng of sexual immorality in front of Shui Sheng's fiancé.
 Di Yun separates himself from Shui Sheng and continues on his lonely quest for vengeance.

-Di Yun tracks down the perpetrators responsible for his wrongful incarceration and learns that his respected master, Qi Zhangfa, is actually a scheming and ruthless villain – just like what Ding Dian had told him.
-Qi Fang is mercilessly killed by her husband, Wan Gui, when he suspects her of infidelity.
-As the story progresses, all the antagonists eventually locate the whereabouts of the Liancheng Swordplay manual in a temple, where they start fighting over the treasure.
+Di Yun tracks down the perpetrators responsible for his wrongful incarceration and learns that his respected master Qi Zhangfa is actually a scheming and ruthless villain – just like what Ding Dian had told him.
+Qi Fang is mercilessly killed by Wan Gui when he suspects her of infidelity.
+As the story progresses, all the antagonists eventually find the swordplay manual in a temple, where they start fighting over the treasure.
 They become insane after coming into contact with the deadly venom smeared on the jewels.

-After witnessing these beastly acts, especially Qi Fang's death, Di Yun becomes totally disillusioned with the dark nature and greed of humanity.
-He brings Qi Fang's daughter, Kongxincai, with him to the snowy valley and intends to lead a reclusive life there.
-To his surprise, he meets Shui Sheng, who has been faithfully waiting for his return.
+After witnessing these beastly acts, especially Qi Fang's death, Di Yun becomes totally disillusioned with humanity's dark nature.
+He takes Kongxincai with him to the valley and intends to lead a reclusive life there.
+To his surprise, he meets Shui Sheng, who has been waiting for his return.